By Dr. Jim Dahle, WCI Founder

 It's Easier to Take Risk with Someone Else's Money

 Financial advisors find it much easier to tolerate market ups and downs than their clients do.
 They spend a great deal of time in volatile markets “holding their clients' hands” so they don't panic and sell out.
-Psychologically, it's hard to watch money you were counting on to provide you security disappear.
+Psychologically, it's hard to watch the money you were counting on to provide you security disappear.
 But sometimes in personal finance, you're not actually investing for yourself.

 Should I Take More Risk with a 529?